zhufucdev/MotionEmulatorSdk/README.md

 - startTraceEmulation
 - startCellEmulation

-Like its name, it implements the mocking logic using Xposed.
+Like its name, it implements the mocking logic in Xposed.
 You just extend it and implement a few stuffs.

 ```kotlin